This post may contain affiliate links. Please see my disclosure policy

 One of my favorite foods to make is chicken fajitas.
 We all know I am all about any type of Mexican food.
 But fajitas are loaded with flavor, seared meat, and plenty of onions and peppers.
 There is just something special about it.

 The secret to this recipe is that it’s so well-balanced.
 It’s not too spicy, not too salty, and not too smoky.
-I had when the packages are just super salty or sweet, so a homemade version so much better for when you cook up a batch of chicken, steak, or shrimp fajitas.
+Plus, making it yourself means you can control the salt, spice, and freshness for a seasoning that’s even better than store-bought.

 What You’ll Need